 CAR-T cells are genetically modified T cells, derived either autologously (from the patient) or allogeneically (from a donor).
 Their extracellular domain is engineered to recognize specific tumor-associated antigens, while the intracellular domain contains signaling elements that trigger T-cell activation.
 Upon CAR engagement with the associated antigen, primary T-cell activation occurs, leading to cytokine release, cytolytic degranulation, target cell death, and T-cell proliferation \cite{Feins}.

-CAR-T cells targeting CD19+ cells have demonstrated remarkable success in treating B-cell malignancies, particularly in patients with acute lymphoblastic leukemia \cite{Maude,Miliotou}.
+CAR-T cells targeting CD19+ cells have shown remarkable success in treating B-cell malignancies, particularly in patients with acute lymphoblastic leukemia \cite{Maude,Miliotou}.
 Similarly, positive outcomes have been achieved in multiple myeloma \cite{Dagostino}, diffuse large B-cell lymphoma \cite{Chavez}, and refractory acute myeloid leukemia using CD33-specific CAR-T cells \cite{Wang}.
-These encouraging results have driven extensive research into the application of CAR-T therapies for solid tumors \cite{Moon}, with ongoing clinical trials investigating their potential in glioblastomas, as well as gastrointestinal, genitourinary, breast, and lung cancers, among others \cite{Bagley}.
-Despite this progress, CAR-T therapy for solid tumors faces significant hurdles.
-The primary challenge lies in identifying tumor-specific antigens that are exclusively expressed on cancer cells to minimize on-target off-tumor toxicity \cite{Watanabe,kringel2023chimeric}.
-Another critical consideration is ensuring that the selected antigens for therapy are humanized to prevent the development of neutralizing antibodies against the CAR-T cells \cite{Hege}.
-Beyond antigen targeting, several additional challenges remain, including the persistence and expansion of CAR-T cells, their ability to effectively infiltrate and traffic into tumors, and the impact of tumor-driven immune resistance mechanisms, all of which can significantly affect CAR-T cell efficacy \cite{Ma,kringel2023chimeric}.
+These encouraging results lead to extensive research on the application of CAR-T therapies to solid tumors \cite{Moon}, with ongoing clinical trials investigating their potential in glioblastomas, as well as gastrointestinal, genitourinary, breast, and lung cancers, among others \cite{Bagley}.
+Despite this progress, CAR-T therapy for solid tumors continues to face significant challenges.
+The primary challenge lies in identifying tumor-specific antigens that are expressed exclusively in cancer cells to minimize on-target off-tumor toxicity \cite{Watanabe,kringel2023chimeric}.
+Another critical consideration is ensuring that the antigens selected for therapy are humanized to prevent the development of neutralizing antibodies against CAR-T cells \cite{Hege}.
+Beyond antigen targeting, several additional challenges remain, including the persistence and expansion of CAR-T cells, their ability to effectively infiltrate and traffic within tumors, and the impact of tumor-driven immune resistance mechanisms, all of which can significantly compromise CAR-T cell efficacy \cite{Ma,kringel2023chimeric}.